davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-03-06-htb-passage.md

 ## Initial Foothold

-Checking existing exploits for this product version, found 4 alternatives in `searchsploit` where we used the last one, **48800** to which I also needed to make some adjustments.
+Checking existing exploits for this product version, found 4 alternatives in `searchsploit` where I've used the last one, **48800**,  to which I also needed to make some adjustments.

 ```
 $ searchsploit cutenews 2.1.2